-The Municipality received a qualified audit opinion for 2020/21 meaning the financial statements contain material misstatements in specific amounts, or there is insufficient evidence to conclude that specific amounts included in the financial statements are not materially misstated.
+The Municipality received a qualified audit opinion in 2022/23 and in 2023/24, this means that the financial statements contain material misstatements in specific amounts, or there is insufficient evidence to conclude that specific amounts included in the financial statements are not materially misstated.
+In 2023/24 the number of findings were reduced significantly by 36%.
+Which shows a major improvement in the audit outcomes.
 The overall performance by directorate is reported in the table below.
+Detailed report on the annual performance of 2023/24 are stated in chapter 8 of this document.